previous next contents top

 The code files below closely follow the layout of the running example in Laemmel and Peyton-Jones' ICFP2005 talk.
 The comments describe which part of the code is the `Library', which part of the code is the (data-structure--independent) `generic function', and which part of the code overrides the general processing of the generic function.
 The code has two examples; one of them is gsize of the original SYB3 paper.

 Our variation of SYB3 takes advantage of the fact that type-class-bounded and higher-rank polymorphisms can be partially traded for each other.
-To be more precise, we use type codes to pass around functions.
+To be more precise, we use type codes for functions and dictionaries.
 The type code must then be interpreted by a type class similar to Apply of HList (cf. HMap).
 This extra interpretation step is the main conceptual deviation from SYB3, largely taking the important idea of function combinators out of it.

 Version